 These adverts would then appear as photos of your work on people’s feeds, which are often scrolled through with great speed, meaning that the quality of your posts is key if you want to use the app as a marketing platform and successfully attract viewers without them losing interest.

-As a popular site, there are plenty of high quality images out there.
+As a popular site, there are plenty of high-quality images out there.
 So it’s of high importance to make your work meet or exceed the quality of other posts, allowing your pieces to stand out.

 The Instagram Help Centre states that the site makes sure to upload the image with a file size and image quality of as high as possible- up to a maximum width of 1080 pixels.
-Therefore, if the image that you upload is of between a width of 320 and 1080 pixels, Instagram will leave it at its original resolution, as long as the photo’s aspect ratio is between 1.91:1 and 4:5.
+Therefore, if the image that you upload is between a width of 320 and 1080 pixels, Instagram will leave it at its original resolution, as long as the photo’s aspect ratio is between 1.91:1 and 4:5.